LLNL/Abmarl/publications/paper.md

 To train agents with Multi-Agent Reinforcement Learning, one needs two components: simulation and algorithm (also commonly referred to as environment and agent).
-Much effort has been given to the development of RL algorithms, which has brought us exciting breakthroughs and enhancements in the field of artificial intelligence.
-Our aim, however, focuses on the simulation component of Reinforcement Learning.
+Much effort has been given to the development of MARL algorithms, which has brought us exciting breakthroughs and enhancements in the field of artificial intelligence.
+Our aim, however, focuses on the simulation component of MARL.

 Several projects have attempted to define a standard set of benchmark scenarios for Multi-Agent problems.
 In their groundbreaking work,